 What is Term Insurance

-A term insurance is a life insurance plan which provides coverage for your life while protecting your loved ones from the impact of financial loss that your family might have to bear in your absence.
+Term insurance is a life insurance plan which provides coverage for your life while protecting your loved ones from the impact of financial loss that your family might have to bear in your absence.
 Moreover, it further ensures that your family does not need to compromise much in their manner of living.
-However, there is usually no maturity benefit if the policyholder survives till the end of the policy period.
-Although the premium rates on term insurance policies are very affordable, if you are still concerned about the costs of premium, here are some tips on how you can lower the premium while enjoying the best life insurance coverage.
+However, there is usually no maturity benefit if the policyholder survives until the end of the policy period.
+Although the premium rates on term insurance plans are very affordable, if you are still concerned about the costs of premium, here are some tips on how you can lower the premium while enjoying the best life insurance coverage.

 - Be an Early Bird

 Starting at an early age is the key to lowering your insurance premium as premium rates are directly linked to your age.
-Simply put, the younger you are, lower your premiums would be as there’s lesser risk associated with a young policy holder because of risk indicating factors such as your health and age.
-The older you get, higher are premiums being charged.
+Simply put, the younger you are, the lower your premiums would be as there’s lesser risk associated with a young policyholder because of risk indicating factors such as your health and age.
+The older you get, the higher are premiums being charged.
 So to cut off the cost of the extra rate of premium, it is highly advisable to when you’re in your early 20’s.
-You can make use of the various calculators to calculate the insurance premium as per your needs, age and life cover expectation.
+You can make use of the various calculators to calculate the insurance premium as per your needs, age and life cover expectations.

 - Maintain a Healthy Lifestyle